 TeamViewer access is installed into the Linux host and reserved to the Krika team for administrative and maintenance purposes.
 Having the Linux host secured ensures that only a qualified person can apply any modifications.

-Oracle Virtualbox, installed under Linux, will run a virtual machine of Windows Home Server 2011.
+Oracle Virtualbox, installed under Linux, will run a virtual machine of Windows Home Server 2011, Windows10, or both.
 This robust Windows environment is ready to host all professional software suites like AMX, Crestron, RTI, C4, Sonos, Lutron… The Windows session comes fully configured, set up, and activated.
-With dedicated 4GB memory and 2 cores, installing your software takes no longer than on a regular PC.
+With dedicated 4GB to 28GB memory and 2 to 6 dedicated cores, installing your software takes no longer than on a regular PC.